biofisicasuelos/infiltrodiscR/README.md

 ```

 ## What do you need?
+Columns called:

-- soil texture according to USDA: as.character() and lowercase.
+- texture: soil texture according to USDA: as.character() and lowercase, for example "clay loam".
 - suction: as.character() and lowercase, in this format: "2cm".
 - volume: volume recorded in the infiltration measurements in mL, as.numeric().
 - time: time recorded in the infiltration measurements in seconds, as.numeric().